Dock & Marine Electrical

 Lake Travis and the Texas Hill Country offer some of the most beautiful waterfront living in the state — and your dock electrical should match the quality of your property.
 Whether you need a boat lift wired, dock lighting installed, or a complete shore power system, Malco Electric brings the same licensed, professional approach to your waterfront that we bring to every job.

-Dock & Marine Electrical Services
+Dock Electrical Services We Offer

 Boat Lift Wiring